Rooted in a long history of God's faithfulness, join us as we look ahead to build a new home for our next generation of leaders.

 Timeline and financials for this capital project

-With Barnabas supporters already jumping on board with their support for the new Shepherd's Inn, we are optimistic that the building will welcome its first wave of summer staff and volunteers in Summer 2027.
+With Barnabas supporters already jumping on board with their support for the new Shepherd's Inn, we are eagerly anticipating the day when we can welcome our first wave of summer staff and volunteers.

 The investment required